-The Master Plan primarily uses fall census data for student, faculty and staff headcount for analysis versus Full-Time equivalent (FTES), because individual people provide and use the academic, administrative and other services of the University.
 Further, most data refer to students, faculty and staff enrolled in or offering courses and programs financially supported by the State of California (General Fund) - because these are the records kept consistently by the California State University (CSU).
 To date the magnitude of non-state activity has been relatively modest - approximately 300 regular employees of auxiliaries (ASI and Cal Poly Corporation) and roughly 130 students in self-support academic programs.
+The Office of Institutional Research (and its website) is the primary source for all enrollment data.

 As Cal Poly has only one official location, all students and employees are considered to be affiliated with the San Luis Obispo campus.
-Nonetheless, at any particular time, some students may be enrolled in courses offered online, study travel or other programs away from the Central Coast; some faculty may accompany those students; and some employees may be working at other locations (e.g., the ranches in the Chorro Creek watershed or at Swanton Pacific Ranch in Santa Cruz County) - and not everyone attends or works a regular weekday schedule.
+Nonetheless, at any particular time, some students may be enrolled in courses offered online, study off campus, travel, or other programs away from the Central Coast; some faculty may accompany those students; and some employees may be working at other locations (e.g., the ranches in the Chorro Creek watershed or at Swanton Pacific Ranch in Santa Cruz County) - and not everyone attends or works a regular weekday schedule.